Cat & Dog Clinic

 Don’t ever be worried of losing your pet with microchips from Amherst Veterinary Hospital.
 When the microchip is paired with the right contact information, you can be reunited with your lost pet.
 We inject a tiny microchip under the pet’s skin to make sure you will be notified if your pet is found by someone and is brought to a shelter or clinic.

 Want to know more?
-Simply walk into Amherst Veterinary Hospital for a checkup.
+Simply visit us at Amherst Veterinary Hospital for a checkup.
 If your pet is not feeling under the weather, you can opt for our house call services.
 Contact now!